cknoll/yamlpyowl/README.md

 ## Proxy Individuals

 The python package [`owlready2`](https://owlready2.readthedocs.io) and most owl reasoners do not support meta classes (also called "punning").
 However, sometimes it is necessary to express knowledge which refers to a class and not primarily to its instances.
 This can be modeled with "proxy individuals". yamlpyowl has the following optional keyword for this: `__create_proxy_individual`.
 Allowed values are `True`, `recursive`, and `False` (default).
+The respective individuals have the name `i<ClassName>`.

 ## Command Line Interface